 - Timothy is a cool season grass, and many horse owners feed timothy as it’s easy for horses to digest.
 It’s a good grass hay for horses that tend to be sensitive and colicky, but there’s always the exception.
 Timothy hay’s nutritional values vary depending on the cutting.

 - When growing timothy hay, the climate is key.
-Think Pacific North West climate with cooler winters and spring and warm, but not hot summers.
-This is probably another reasons for the cost – it needs to be shipped across all of the land!
+Think Pacific North West climate with cooler winters and springs and warm, but not hot summers.
+This is probably another reason for the cost – it needs to be shipped across all of the land!

 - This hay is the new-ish guy on the block.
-Teff hay is a warm season hay, and it has the massive benefit of being low starch.
-This gives another layer of safety to horses with metabolic issues or have a laminitis history or risk.
+Teff hay is a warm-season hay with the massive benefit of being low starch.
+This gives another layer of safety to horses with metabolic issues or a laminitis history.
 The overall NSC value is quite low, and the overall nutritional content is similar to that of timothy hay.

-- Teff hay is actually an ancient grain from Ethiopia, and does well in hot and dry climates.
+- Teff hay is an ancient grain from Ethiopia and does well in hot and dry climates.
 Depending on where you live, it may be easier to get Teff hay than Timothy!

-- This warm season grass is usually reasonably priced, and easy to find.
-It’s also lower in nutritional quality than a timothy or orchard, but in some cases, that’s ok if the diet is balanced with an appropriate ration balancer.
-It’s low protein, which may not be good for your horse.
+- This warm season grass is usually reasonably priced and easy to find.
+It’s also lower in nutritional quality than timothy or orchard, but in some cases, that’s ok if the diet is balanced with an appropriate ration balancer.
+It’s low in protein, which may not be good for your horse.

 - Bermuda hay is commonly grown in the South, and is typically affordable.
-It’s also common to have as a mix with a legume, to sort of up the nutritional values.
+Mixing with a legume is common, to balance the nutritional values.

 - You want to be careful which cut of Bermuda you feed, as later cuts may be harder to digest.
-Bermuda is generally harder to digest anyway, so a sensitive horse may have some trouble.
+Bermuda is generally harder to digest anyway so a sensitive horse may have trouble eating it.

 - Some horses get diarrhea, and there may be a link between ileocecal colics and Bermuda hay.
-There’s not any definitive proof that this rare colic and Bermuda hay are connected, but there’s not definitive proof that it’s not.
+There’s no definitive proof that this rare colic and Bermuda hay are connected, but there’s no definitive proof that it’s not.
 Hydration is a major factor as well in these cases.